 PBGC insures pension benefits for participants in covered defined benefit pension plans.
 Under current law, PBGC's liabilities may be paid only from PBGC's assets.
 Accordingly, PBGC's liabilities are not backed by the full faith of the U.S. government.
-As of September 30, 2022, PBGC's single-employer and multiemployer pension insurance programs had \$124.4 billion and \$3.5 billion in total assets, respectively.
-In FY 2021, PBGC reported pension insurance program total assets for single-employer and multiemployer of \$150.7 billion and \$3.5 billion, respectively.
-The single-employer pension insurance program assets decreased \$26.3 billion in FY 2022.
-The decrease is primarily attributed to the decrease in fixed maturity securities, public equity securities, and securities lending cash collateral.
+As of September 30, 2023, PBGC's single-employer and multiemployer pension insurance programs had \$130.9 billion and \$4.0 billion in total assets, respectively.
+In FY 2022, PBGC reported pension insurance program total assets for single-employer and multiemployer of \$124.4 billion and \$3.5 billion, respectively.

 PBGC operates two separate pension insurance programs: a single-employer program and a multiemployer program.
-The single-employer program covered about 22.3 million people (excluding those in plans that PBGC has trusteed) in FY 2022, down from about 22.7 million people in FY 2021, and the maximum guaranteed annual benefit for participants who are in a plan that terminated in FY 2022 and commence benefits at age 65 is \$74,455.
-The maximum guaranteed benefit for single-employer plan participants is determined by the year the retiree's plan terminated (if the plan terminated during the plan sponsor's bankruptcy, the year the sponsor entered bankruptcy) and the participant's age at the earlier of the plan termination date (the date the sponsor entered bankruptcy, if earlier) or the date the participant begins collecting benefits.
-The number of covered ongoing plans at the end of FY 2022 was about 23,800.
+The single-employer program covered about 20.6 million people (excluding those in plans that PBGC has trusteed) in FY 2023, down from about 22.3 million people in FY 2022, and the maximum guaranteed annual benefit for participants who are in a plan that terminated in FY 2023 and commence benefits at age 65 is \$81,000.
+The maximum guaranteed benefit for single-employer plan participants is determined by the year the retiree's plan terminated (if the plan terminated during the plan sponsor's bankruptcy, the year the sponsor entered bankruptcy) and the participant's age at the later of the date the sponsor entered bankruptcy or the date the participant begins collecting benefits.
+The number of covered ongoing plans at the end of FY 2023 was about 23,500.

-The multiemployer program covers about 11.2 million participants in about 1,360 insured plans and the maximum annual benefit is \$12,870 to a participant who worked for 30 years in jobs covered by the plan.
+The multiemployer program covers about 11.0 million participants in about 1,360 insured plans and the maximum annual benefit is \$12,870 to a participant who worked for 30 years in jobs covered by the plan.
 The maximum benefit for multiemployer plan participants varies with covered service and would be lower if the participant worked less than 30 years and higher if the participant worked more than 30 years.
 On March 11, 2021, the President signed into law the ARP.
 The ARP established a new multiemployer SFA program resulting in a new source of financing from the General Fund.
-PBGC has begun to receive appropriated SFA funds to disburse to multiemployer plans that meet certain criteria.
-Unlike traditional financial assistance where PBGC provides assistance to the multiemployer plans in the form of a loan, the new special financial assistance will be provided via a transfer (pass through of funds) with no obligation of repayment.
-Changes made in
+PBGC receives appropriated SFA funds to disburse to multiemployer plans that meet certain criteria.
+Unlike traditional financial assistance where PBGC provides assistance to the multiemployer plans in the form of a loan, the new special financial assistance will be provided via a transfer of funds with no obligation of repayment.
+The SFA program is expected to enable PBGC to satisfy long-term multiemployer obligations by providing SFA to currently insolvent and probable plans.
+PBGC's FY 2022 Projection Report shows that the multiemployer program is likely to remain solvent for more than 40 years.